-Below is the data location and contact information for recovery of certification documentation, should ICON Aircraft lose its ability to support the aircraft.
+Below is the data location and contact information for recovery of certification documentation.

 ICON Aircraft, Inc. 2141 ICON Way Vacaville, CA 95688 +001 707 564 4000

 0.4 HANDBOOK REVISIONS

 This handbook utilizes section-level revision control.
 Each page of the handbook contains a revision indication in the lower, inside corner.
 Revision indicators are consistent within an entire section, but can vary from section to section.